You can contact Jay

 With low-E coatings.
 Short for low emittance, low-E coatings are microscopically-thin layers of metal or metal oxide, virtually invisible to gain a good U-factor and reduce heat flow.
 They let in as much as 75% of visible light.

-The U-factor is very similar to the R-value of insulation.
+The U-factor is very similar to the R-value of your home's insulation.
 The lower the number, the higher the insulative value.
 For example, a triple-pane window would have a U-factor of .15.
 Divide this number into 1 to get the U-value, or the equivalent of an R-value of 6.67.
 Excellent!
-(Your walls are probably R-13.)
+(Your walls are probably R-13, maybe R-19.)

-That is why when you put your hand on the interior pane of an efficient window bathing in hot sunlight, the pane feels cool.
-That is a good judge of an efficient window.
+The U-factor and SHGC is why when you put your hand on the interior pane of an efficient window bathing in hot sunlight the pane feels cool.
+Touching it is a good way to judge an efficient window.

 This low-E coating may be invisible to our eyes, but not if you pass light through it.
-Lookie here!
-These are good windows!
+Look at the photo above!
+Those are good windows!

 The lower part of the photo is where light is passing through no glass.
-The upper part it is passing through one window and the middle through two windows.
+The upper part light is passing through one window, and the middle through two windows.
 Remember, each window is made up of two panes of glass with the low-E coatings between.
-The diffusion, or transmission, of light through these windows is clearly seen here.
+The diffusion, or transmission, of light through these windows is clearly seen in the photo.
 Almost like a pair of sunglasses!

 We have all seen windows where the seal has broken.
 We can tell because there is condensation or cloudiness between the panes.
 This anomaly will get worse and worse.
 The only fix is to replace the glass.